-The Ann Arbor Michigan Pinball Museum will have their 2016 pinball showcase Friday May 19th to Sunday May 21th with 300+ machines on free play.
-Our facility is the third largest dedicated pinball venue (by unique game count) in North America!
-Games range from 1950s “woodrails” to the latest games from Stern pinball.
+2023 Pinball Showcase Saturday May 6th and Sunday May 7th with about 500 machines on free play.
+Our facility is the one of the largest dedicated pinball venues (by unique game count) in North America and has games from the 1930s start of pinball, to 1950s “woodrails”, to the latest current games from Stern and other pinball makers.
 Every decade, manufacturer and game type is represented at the museum.
 There are many rare and hard to find games set up and ready to play.
 All machines are free play, so one entrance ticket allows unlimited play for the day.
-There’s something for every pinball fan here (we are the third largest dedicated pinball facility in North America, behind Banning and PAPA.)
-But unlike the other two larger pinball facilities, we are here every day working on our machines, making sure they play perfect!
-Arguably this makes us the biggest working/restored pinball collection in North America.
+There’s something for every pinball fan here (we are the one of the largest dedicated pinball facility in North America.)
+But unlike other pinball museum type facilities, we are here every day working on our machines, making sure they play perfect!
+Arguably this makes us the best working/restored pinball collection in North America.

-This will be our fourth VFW showcase, and below are the following days.
+This will be our eighth VFW showcase, and below are the following 2021 days.

-Tickets for the showcase will be available in advance only.
+Tickets Reservations for the showcase will be available in advance.
 We want to ensure that all attendees have the absolute best possible experience and have plenty of room to mingle and experience and play the pinball machines.
-To do this we have a limited number of tickets available for each day.
-Once the limit is reached, we are sold out, and no more tickets will be issued.
-Hence there will not be any tickets available at the door.
-Yes it is possible we may have door tickets, however this will be a last minute decision.
-So if you want to guarantee a ticket, it’s best to get one from our Ticket reservation web page.
-In 2016 we completely sold out (as in every ticket for every day sold!), so don’t wait until the last minute to get your 2017 ticket.
+To do this we have a limited number of tickets available.
+Once the limit is reached, we are sold out, and no more reservations will be issued.
+There may be tickets available at the door, depending on the number of reservations made.
+So if you want to guarantee a ticket, it’s best to make a reservation.
+Reservations are non-refundable and available at the Ticket reservation web page.

 How Many Games will be at the Show case?

-There will be approximately 300+ games available for free play during our 2017 showcase.
+There will be about 500 games available for free play.
 We list the game titles in a separate post here.
 These games are of known quality and caliber, and some are very rare.
 You’ll know what titles will be at the show ahead, there’s no guessing.

 Why is the Ann Arbor Pinball Show better and different?

-There will be 300+ working games ready for play.
-(Most shows struggle to get 100 games.)
+First off nearly everyone goes to pinball shows to play games (versus say going to seminars or other related activities.)
+Hence the number of working games ready for play is a big draw to our show (most shows struggle to get 100 games.)
 And at the Ann Arbor Pinball Museum, there are no duplicate titles.
 Meaning when we say there are this many games, there are that number and all with unique titles.
 (There’s aren’t five Addams Family pinballs, for example.)
 Hence there is more variety and more representation of pinball’s history.
 We strive to have all the popular games, and many rare machines, all restored and working.